2022 Equatorial Guinean general election

 General elections were held in Equatorial Guinea on 20 November 2022 to elect the President and members of Parliament, alongside local elections.
 Originally the parliamentary elections had been scheduled for November 2022 and presidential elections for 2023.
 However, in September 2022 Parliament approved a proposal to merge the elections due to economic constraints.
 The government announced on 26 November 2022 that Obiang had won the election by an overwhelming margin, as expected.
 It stated that provisional results showed him with 97% of the vote on a turnout of 98%.
-The elections were considered as a sham.
+The elections were considered a sham by international observers.

 Background

 After becoming independent from Spain in 1968, Equatorial Guinea was ruled by President for life Francisco Macías Nguema until he was overthrown in a coup in 1979 by his nephew Teodoro Obiang Nguema Mbasogo, who has served as the country's president since.
 Both have widely been characterised as corrupt dictators.

 Equatorial Guinea's government is authoritarian and has one of the worst human rights records in the world, consistently ranking among the "worst of the worst" in Freedom House's annual survey of political and civil rights.
 Reporters Without Borders ranks President Obiang among its "predators" of press freedom.

 Political opposition, though nominally allowed alongside a nominal multi-party system, is effectively nonexistent, with President Obiang loyalists holding a supermajority of seats in the legislature since his installation as leader, and Obiang has regularly "won" elections with over 90% of the vote.
 No election has been described as free or fair in the country.
 Human Rights Watch and Amnesty International among other non-governmental organizations have documented severe human rights abuses including illegal detention, with prisoners subjected to tactics including torture and beatings.
 Unexplained deaths have also been reported.